hard-drive-platter-and-read-write-arm-990x358

 Boston University Metropolitan College (MET) offers a blended (i.e., web-based with some on-campus requirements) certificate in digital forensics.
 The curricula, ideal for bachelor’s degree holders with programming experience, include rigorous data mining, network forensics, and business data communication instruction.
 Graduates from this digital forensics program are prepared to use computer forensics software in criminal investigations, oversee forensic analysis, determine how a hacker gained access, and testify in a courtroom.

-This 16-credit program includes courses such as mobile forensics and security; digital forensics and investigations; business data communication and networks; and network security.
-Notably, Boston University is designated a Center of Academic Excellence (CAE) in Cyber Defense and Research by the National Security Agency and Department of Homeland Security.
+This 16-credit program includes courses such as mobile forensics and security, digital forensics and investigations, business data communication and networks, and network security.
+Notably, the National Security Agency and Department of Homeland Security have designated Boston University a Center of Academic Excellence (CAE) in Cyber Defense and Research.

 • Location: Boston, MA